Transparent dark purple Travel Guide by Insurte logo

 • The university/educational institution must be a recognized sponsor by the IND.

-• You must continue to show academic progress.
+• You must continue to show academic progress during your studies to remain eligible.
 This means that you have to obtain a minimum of 50% of the credits for each academic year (pass your classes).

 • You must meet financial requirements.